tanishq-123/flask-cicd-app/README.md

 ### 8. Verification deliverables

+See [Test Evidence](#test-evidence) above for the indexed screenshots and full console log.

-- Screenshot/recording of a full green run ending in a successful EC2 deployment, plus the success email received.
+- ✅ Screenshot/recording of a full green run ending in a successful EC2 deployment, plus the success email received.
-- Screenshot/recording of an intentionally broken run (failing test) showing the pipeline stopping at the Test stage, plus the failure email showing the correct failed stage.
+- ✅ Screenshot/recording of an intentionally broken run (failing test) showing the pipeline stopping at the Test stage, plus the failure email showing the correct failed stage.

 ---